evalon-consulting/.github/profile/README.md

-# Welcome to Evalon Consulting
+# Welcome to Evalon!

 > ***A borderless multinational company that unites top IT talents across Europe.***

-Evalon Consulting is a Scandinavian company that provides consultancy and talent recruitment services in information technology.
+Evalon is a Scandinavian company that provides consultancy and talent recruitment services in information technology.

 Our hand-picked senior software engineers provide our clients with a distinct advantage when developing, implementing, and maintaining software solutions in the public and private sectors.